 2. Get a response.

-If you apply online, the bank will contact you within 48 hours to organize the next steps.
+The bank will contact you within 48 hours to organize the next steps.

 3. Meet with a loan specialist.